-Removing CO₂ from the atmosphere is critical to counteract climate change, but it’s behind.
+Removing CO₂ from the atmosphere is critical to counteract climate change, but the technology is currently lagging behind.
 A fraction of every purchase from World History Encyclopedia helps new carbon removal technologies scale.

 Why we contribute

 At World History Encyclopedia, we believe businesses can play a critically important role in helping fight climate change.
 We’re proud to fund next-generation carbon removal.

 World History Encyclopedia is part of Stripe Climate, a coalition of businesses accelerating carbon removal

 No company can stop climate change by itself.
 Stripe Climate aggregates funds from forward-thinking businesses around the world to increase demand for carbon removal.
 Stripe Climate works with Frontier, Stripes in-house team of science and commercial experts, to purchase permanent carbon removal.

 World History Encyclopedia contributions to date